 To become an effective clinical mental health counselor, you must be able to apply the theories and concepts you are learning in the classroom to real-life scenarios.
 Field placement provides you with an opportunity to shape your future and gain hands-on experience.
-With more than 100 field sites available, our dedicated Field Placement Coordinator identifies suitable locations where you can gain supervised experience from an on-site supervisor and a Monmouth professor.
+With more than 100 field sites available, our dedicated Director of Field Placement identifies suitable locations where you can gain supervised experience from an on-site supervisor and a Monmouth professor.

 The field placement experience is a required component of the Master of Science in Clinical Mental Health Counseling program, Council for the Accreditation of Counseling and Related Educational Programs (CACREP), as well as the State of New Jersey.

 According to CACREP guidelines, counselors in training should have the following opportunities through their field placement experiences:

 - Opportunities for students to counsel clients representative of the ethnic, lifestyle, and demographic diversity of their community